-The National Garden Scheme has been supporting Carers Trust since 1996, having donated over £5 million in that time to help the charity raise the profile of carers’ issues and enable them to further their reach and support even more unpaid carers.
-In 2019-20, we reached 438,024 carers, including over 36,000 young carers.
-In 2020 due to the pandemic, we donated an initial £345,000 topped up to £400,000 in early 2021.
+The National Garden Scheme has been supporting Carers Trust since 1996, having donated almost £6 million in that time to help the charity raise the profile of carers’ issues and enable them to further their reach and support even more unpaid carers.
+In 2023 we donated £350,000 to Carers Trust.